Liz Samways meets West Yorkshire-based assemblage artist and jeweller Jacqui Temple-Smees to find out about her fantastic and fantastical work.

 The most frustrating aspect is time!
 I have to fit working in my studio around my regular job, kids and home stuff, which doesn't leave as much creating time as I'd like.
 I also suffer from depression, and having a creative outlet is very important as I find this very cathartic and theraputic.

 Can you tell us a bit about your creative space?
 Can we take a sneaky peek please?

-Up until this summer I was working out of our small bedroom, but growing kids demanded a rethink.
-So I now share a workspace with my mum in her spare room.
+Up until this summer, I was working out of our small bedroom but growing kids demanded a rethink.
+I now share a workspace with my mum in her spare room.
 We get on well and have a similar outlook on art, so it's a good match.
-I built my jeweller's bench myself using a chest of drawers and a kitchen chopping board.
-She is known as 'The Bride of Frankenbench' and serves me well.
+I built my jeweller's bench myself using a chest of drawers and a kitchen chopping board; she's known as the Bride of Frankenbench and she serves me well.